 - a) Parents contact the registrar expressing their wish for admission for their child at NAS. - b) The registrar's office communicates with parents all the necessary documentation required for the student's file (prior school results / school history, medical reports or psychological reports that may be relevant for SOD provision). - c) After discussions with a relevant Head of Section/Supervisor, the registrar schedules an appointment for intake assessment and testing.
-Depending on whether the case has a prior indication of potential need, Inclusion Head and the counselor will be informed and observations made. - d) The Inclusion Head reviews all the documentation and assist with the assessment and provide recommendations for placement.
+Depending on whether the case has a prior indication of potential need, Inclusion Head and the counselor will be informed and observations made. - d) The Inclusion Head reviews all the documentation and assists with the assessment and provides recommendations for placement.
 This is important to promote early personal relationships between the Inclusion team and parents and the student prior to their potential start date. - e) The intake assessment and counselor's recommendation for placement is then reviewed by the relevant phase HODs (Head of Department) and Inclusion Champion. - f) For an enrolled student and has evidence of behavioral concerns, the counselor is informed by the registrar's office regarding their classroom placement.
 However, if a student has a specific learning need that can be best accommodated in a specific classroom, the Head of Inclusion and HODs discusses it with the relevant teacher and makes the class recommendation. - g) Inclusion Head, SENCO, Counselor, teacher, teaching assistant, LSA and HODs confer before the start date of the student in order to discuss any particulars in their file and what specific additional support they may require.
-If the student may require additional English Language support they are scheduled for an ELL assessment.
-During the first few weeks, the student is also assessed regarding their need for additional learning support in Mathematics, Science and Special Arabic / Islamic. - h) If a student's file includes an IEP or another similar plan from a previous school the Inclusion Head will review the document(s) and implement as many strategies as possible, while developing a new IEP based on the documents provided.
+If the student may require additional English h) If a student's file includes an IEP or another similar plan from a previous school the Inclusion Head will review the document(s) and implement as many strategies as possible, while developing a new IEP based on the documents provided.